Recipe Ideas

 Preheat the oven to 375°F (190°C).
 Cut the tops off the bell peppers and remove the seeds and membranes.
 Brush the insides with a bit of olive oil and arrange them in a baking dish.

-Heat olive oil in a large skillet over medium heat.
-Sauté the onion and garlic until softened.
+2. Cook the Filling:In a large skillet over medium heat, sauté the onion and garlic until softened.
 Add the ground beef, cooking until browned.
 Season with oregano, cumin, salt, and pepper.

 3. Combine the Ingredients: